lyynxxx/stakingnode/openSUSE/readme.md

  - add your own scripts

 About the secondary scripts:
  - 01-system-setup.sh: This script contains post-installation settings.
-It changes the default configs, download and copy new ones from this git repo into the system, like firewall rules, sysctl tunes, audit rules, cron jobs, fine tune fstab settings, etc. The script contains comments, so you can see what the commands are doing.
+It changes the default configs, download and copy new ones from this git repo into the system, like firewall rules, sysctl tunes, audit rules, cron jobs, finetune fstab settings, etc. The script contains comments, so you can see what the commands are for.
 As a validator you should have some trust issues!!!!
-Don't copy-pasta or use the files as is!
+Don't copy-paste or use the files as they are!
- - 99-lockdown.sh: locks down /etc/passwd and /etc/shadow with immutable flags :) Noone can create new users or change passwords!!!
+ - 99-lockdown.sh: locks down /etc/passwd and /etc/shadow with immutable flags :) No one can create new users or change passwords!!!

 Modules:
-I try to speparate the base OS and all the things it will running.
-The autoyast control file containt the bare minimum for the system to run.
-The "system setup" script only downloads the general system configuration which are needed on every system, like system tunables, firewall rules, audit rules.
+I try to speparate the base OS and all the things it will run.
+The autoyast control file contains the bare minimum for the system to run.
+The "system setup" script only downloads the general system configuration which is needed on every system, like system tunables, firewall rules, audit rules.
 All the other services like the Prysm Beacon chain, Prometheus, Netdata, etc. has their own bash shall file, which creates the service users, downloads binaries and settings...

-You can add them one by on to the end of the autoyast control file.
+You can add them one-by-one to the end of the autoyast control file.
 In this way I have a modular auto installer.
 Like lego bricks, I can create different systems.
-The shell scrits can be run after the system setup if you may forgot something.
-The are standard bash/linux cli commands, nothing fancy.
+The shell scripts can be runned after the system setup if you may forgot something.
+These are standard bash/linux cli commands, nothing fancy.

-For example I need to create a new OS, but only for grafana, then I have to modify the autoyast control file like this:
+For example I need to create a new OS but only for grafana, then I have to modify the autoyast control file this way:
 ```
 <scripts>
 	<post-scripts config:type="list">